DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

 This application currently names joint inventors.
 In considering patentability of the claims the Examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
-Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the Examiner to consider the applicability of 35 U.S.C.
+Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Claim 3 is rejected under 35 U.S.C.
-103 as being unpatentable over Izuo in view of US 2014/0374896 A1 (Nishida).
+Claims 1, 2, 4, 9, and 10 are rejected under 35 U.S.C.
+103 unpatentable over US 2015/0289356 A1 (Izuo) in view of US 2020/0028047 A1 (Su).

 PNG